BZNUDS/pandas-challenge/README.md

  Heroes of Pymoli

 I have been assigned the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+I generated a report that breaks down the game's purchasing data into meaningful insights.
 My final report HeroesOfPymoli.ipynb includes each of the following:

 Player Count